mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 of cross-compiled system.

-While the necessity of splitting dependencies was clearly agreed on, there was much of a discussion on how to name the new variables.
+While the necessity of splitting dependencies was clearly agreed on, there was lot of discussion on how to name the new variables.
 Amongst all possible variants, ``BDEPEND``/``DEPEND`` were chosen for two reasons.
 Firstly, to avoid ambiguity in name (B goes for CBUILD, while H could be confused between CHOST/host).
 Secondly, because most of the existing packages in ``DEPEND`` fit into the second group, so leaving them in place follows the principle of smallest change necessary.

 .. code-block:: bash